Allies of World War II: Formation

 On 1 September 1939, Germany invaded Poland, and on 3 September, Britain and France declared war on Germany.
 The Soviet Union invaded Poland from the east on 17 September but remained officially neutral in the war between Germany and the western allies.
 Italy, Japan and the United States were also formally neutral in the conflict, although Italy eventually declared war on Britain and France on 10 June 1940.

 Australia, New Zealand, South Africa and Canada declared war on Germany in the two weeks following the British declaration.
 An Anglo-French Supreme War Council was established to coordinate military decisions and it first met on 12 September 1939.
 By 1 October, Warsaw had fallen and the Polish government had escaped into exile.
 Following a lull in fighting between Germany and the western allies, Germany began its invasion of western Europe in April 1940, quickly overrunning Denmark, Norway, the Low Countries, and France.
-Poland and these other occupied countries, with the exception of France, subsequently established governments-in-exile in London and were recognized as allies.
-France formed a Free-French administration under Charles de Gaulle which was not recognized as a government-in-exile until 1944.
-Czechoslovakia, Yugoslavia and Greece also established governments-in-exile in 1941.
+The governments of these occupied countries, except France, fled, establishing governments-in-exile in London which Britain recognized as allies.
+Britain recognized Charles de Gaulle as leader of the Free-French forces in London, which opposed the collaborationist French Vichy government.
+The Free French, however, were not recognized as a government-in-exile until 1944.
+Czechoslovakia, Yugoslavia and Greece also established governments-in-exile in 1941 following the German advances towards eastern Mediterranean.

 The First Inter-Allied Meeting took place in London in early June 1941 between the United Kingdom, the four allied British Dominions, the eight governments in exile, and Free France.
 The meeting culminated with the Declaration of St James's Palace, which committed the signatories to work together until victory was achieved and an enduring peace secured.